 Cooperation & the Social Order

-Every believer should seek to make the will of God supreme in his or her own life, and in human society.
-God's people should organize such associations and conventions as will best serve society and the social order, and should cooperate whole-heartedly with organizations and associations which share God's objectives even if the express purpose of those groups is not Christian in nature.
-God's people should also not divide from one another over inconsequential differences, but should come together in the work God has given us.
-All believers should oppose every form of greed, selfishness, and vice.
+It should be understood the Kingdom of God grows through the changed hearts and lives of people - which can not be accomplished through laws, policies, or rules.
+Every believer, because of personal love for God, should seek to make His will supreme in his or her own life, and this will change human society as changed humans are living in it.
+God's people, from this point of view, should pursue His purposes in their lives, families, and communities, and should cooperate wholeheartedly with organizations and associations which share God's objectives even if the express purpose of those groups is not Christian in nature.
+God's people should also not divide from one another over inconsequential differences, but should come together in the work God has given us of reaching all people for His sake.

 God, in His own time and in His own way, will bring time and the world to its appropriate end.
 Jesus Christ will return personally and visibly, the dead will be raised to life, and Christ will judge all people in righteousness.
 Those who have died in unbelief or are currently living in unbelief at Jesus' return will be subject to the punishment for sin, resulting in eternal separation from God.
 All believers will be given the reward God deems appropriate for each, a new Heaven and Earth will be revealed, and believers will live in joy and peace there with God and each other forever.